In this post:

 5. Downsize your home

 If you're struggling to pay the mortgage on your home, you might need to ask yourself whether it would be better for your circumstances to downsize.
-Downsizing doesn’t necessarily mean moving into a smaller home, although that is one alternative.
+Downsizing doesn't necessarily mean moving into a smaller home, although that is one alternative.
 It could also mean selling the property you have and buying in a more affordable area.
-In some cases, you may be able to afford a bigger property in another location.
+In some cases, you may be able to afford a larger property in another location.

 If you've built up some equity in your current property, selling it means that equity could go towards a down payment on a less expensive home.
 This will not only reduce the size of the home loan you need (and therefore, your mortgage repayments) but may also effectively increase the size of your deposit, potentially securing you a lower interest rate as well.